 One Real-World Example of Not Abiding By Data Privacy Laws

 In January 2019, Google was fine $57M under the new GDPR law.
-This shows even the biggest of companies are still struggling with what this means to them and how to incorporate the right security and compliance measures within their business ecosystems.
+This shows that even the biggest companies are still struggling with what this means to them and how to incorporate the right security and compliance measures within their business ecosystems.

 The complaint came from a privacy group that accused Google of not properly adjusting their data collection policies with the new GDPR regulations.
 While the fine may be “immaterial,” it goes to show how much they’re really cracking down on this new law.

 3 Tips and Reminders for [Staying Data Secure]

 - Enable Multi-Factor Authentication whenever and wherever possible.
 This allows you to have better access control with your logins

 - Research and make sure you’re aware not only of your industry regulations but state-wide, national, and global laws that may impact you as well.

 - Work with your IT team to make sure measures and policies are in place to protect user access controls.